-In order to provide a campus environment that promotes the whole person concept, a number of campus traditions will be developed.
-A variety of optional Structured Leisure Activities (SLA) will be coordinated by the campus staff in cooperation with Members.
+In order to provide a community environment that promotes the whole person concept, a number of campus traditions will be developed.
+A variety of optional Structured Leisure Activities (SLA), such as Affinity Groups, may be coordinated by the AmeriCorps NCCC staff in cooperation with members.